fabric-testbed/fabric-website/src/data/events/2021-05-11_internet2-performance-working-group.md

   keywords: ["FABRIC", "Jim Griffioen"]
 ---

 FABRIC leadership team member Jim Griffioen from the University of Kentucky will present on the design and implementation of the FABRIC measurement and monitoring infrastructure at the Internet2 Performance Working Group on Tuesday, May 11 at 2 PM ET.
+Click <a href="https://drive.google.com/drive/u/2/folders/1NblBKxNO80_7xYLw6u0729VM-gYKFcpj" target="_blank" rel="noopener noreferrer">here</a> to see Jim's presentation.